San Polo: District and Attractions

 Chronologically the panels were started upstairs in the Sala dell’Albergo (Boardroom), where the ceiling portrays St Roch in Glory.
 The huge Crucifixion dominates the richly decorated room.
 The adjoining Main Hall, has Old Testament scenes on the ceilings and a Life of Christ cycle on the walls.
 Tintoretto was in his 60’s when he embarked on the decoration of the Ground Floor Hall, featuring his most visionary paintings; the Annunciation and the Flight into Egypt.

-Finally, close by is another important school the Scuola Grande di San Giovanni Evangelista, it is possible to admire works by Tintoretto, Tiepolo and Palma Il Giovane.
+Finally, close by is another important school, the Scuola Grande di San Giovanni Evangelista (photo left), where it is possible to admire works by Tintoretto, Tiepolo and Palma Il Giovane.